bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.16.10 =
+* Fix - Multiday events may not be correctly rendered in Day Grid views with Trim option

 = 1.16.9 - 2024/06/11 =
 * Tweak - Display "unavail." on events that cannot be booked even though they are not full.
 This text can be customized in the Settings > Messages tab.
 * Fix - WooCommerce cart expiration countdown is now visible in WC cart block